swcreative/project0/README.md

  The board does not count the number of draws.
  The board cannot be played offline.
  The board cannot be played online as multi-players.

+ ### LOGIC APPLIED
+ Each turn is kept in an array.
+ The different winning combinations are stored in an object.
+ Each winning combination that is relevant to each square is kept is a separate object.
+ When you take a turn, the logic determines if the letter (either X or O) applied to that square can also be found in the winning combination squares that relate to the played square.
+If so, then you are the winner.

+ ## MEDIUM ARTICLE
+If you made it this far, I also wrote a [Medium article](https://medium.com/@scottw2508/what-two-days-at-a-coding-bootcamp-feels-like-a3371441d5eb) on the process.